[

 Level 2 merchants must either complete a Report on Compliance (ROC) or an appropriate Self-Assessment Questionnaire (SAQ), in addition to conducting quarterly external ASV scans.

 The exact requirements may differ depending on the specific demands of the card brands involved.
-This process aims to maintain a robust security posture and ensure adherence to PCI DSS standards.
+This process aims to maintain a robust security posture and ensure compliance with PCI DSS standards.

 Merchants classified as Level 3 are required to complete an eligible Self-Assessment Questionnaire (SAQ) and also conduct quarterly external ASV scans.